duhrer/launchpad-guitar/README.md

 ## Intro

 This package is designed to play a Novation Launchpad in a guitar-like fashion.
 It consists of two MIDI routers.
-The first, a "ui router" (see below) creates the user interface by feeding back note information to the Launchpad.
+The first, a "ui router" (see below) creates the user interface by sending notes to the Launchpad.
 The second, a "remapping router" (see below) maps the notes used by the launchpad to an arrangement closer to the standard tuning of a guitar.

 ## Requirements